 - and more

-From these 6 model portfolios, we design a 30-stock portfolio for each client.
+We then sit down with each client to get an understanding of their particular time horizon, risk tolerance and financial goals.
+Based on these factors we design a 30-stock portfolio for each client.
 Within that portfolio, we use 5 methods to manage portfolio risk including:

 Average security Weighting